paragi/rocket-store-node/README.md

 ---
 ## Contributions
-* Contributions of any kind are highly appreciated.
+* I appreciate all kinds of contribution.
-* Don't hesitate to submit an issue report on github.
+* Don't hesitate to submit an issue report on [github](https://github.com/paragi/rocket-store/issues).
 But please provide a reproducible example.
 * Code should look good and compact, and be covered by a test case or example.
 * Please don't change the formatting style laid out, without a good reason.
 I know its not the most common standard, but its rather efficient one.

 ---
 ## Updates
+0.10.4
+- Bug fix: Asynchronous integrity of records failed.
+Circumvent bug in fs.extra

 0.10.3
 - Bug fix: Options data_storage_area ignored.